 As my VC collection grew, to become the largest in the world, I became increasingly determined to put it on public display so that the decorations could be enjoyed by a wider audience.
 In the summer of 2008, I announced that I had made a £5 million donation to enable my VC collection, and the VCs and George Crosses (GCs) already in the care of the Imperial War Museum, to go on public display in a gallery bearing my name.

 The gallery was opened in November 2010 by HRH The Princess Royal.
-My VC collection now stands at more than 180 decorations and includes awards from all the major conflicts from the Crimean War to the Falklands.
+My VC collection now stands at more than 230 decorations and includes awards from all the major conflicts from the Crimean War to recent operations.
 The collection also includes the unique and iconic VC and Bar, or double VC, of the Great War awarded to Captain Noel Chavasse, an Army medic.

 Perhaps inevitably, I am drawn to some VCs more than others.
 For example, I have a special interest in the fighter aces of the First World War, those men who received their awards for the legendary defence of Rorke’s Drift during the Zulu War and the heroics of the British forces during the Falklands War (which led to the award of two VCs).

 All images Copyright Lord Ashcroft Medal Collection and IWM.

 * For a longer account of how Lord Ashcroft amassed

 his VC collection read his book, Victoria Cross Heroes